-There are a couple of different hypotheses currently out there about individuals with RA and also suffering from periodontal disease.
+There are a couple of different hypotheses currently out there about individuals with Rheumatoid Arthritis and also suffering from periodontal disease.
 One such hypothesis can be linked easily.
 RA can cause severe pain and stiffness in any of the body’s joints.
-Limited mobility in joints including joints in hands can cause homecare, such as brushing and flossing, to become more difficult.
-If RA affects the TMJ, this can limit the patient’s ability to open, which further complicates maintaining healthy mouth environment.
-A lack of good homecare can certainly increase one’s risk for developing periodontal disease.
-Poor homecare may not be the exact link, but it is certainly a risk factor shared between the two diseases.
+Limited mobility in joints including joints in the hands can cause homecare, such as brushing and flossing, to become more difficult.
+If RA affects the TMJ, this can limit the patient’s ability to open, which further complicates maintaining a healthy mouth environment.
+A lack of good home care can certainly increase one’s risk of developing periodontal disease.
+Poor home care may not be the exact link, but it is certainly a risk factor shared between the two diseases.

 In 2008, a German study found that patients with RA were 8 times more likely to develop periodontal disease.
 The study noted that poor oral hygiene alone did not explain such a significant increase leading us to look deeper into the cellular level of disease.

-With all of this information, one can assume that periodontal disease and rheumatoid arthritis are clearly linked.
+With all of this information, one can assume that periodontal disease and rheumatoid arthritis are linked.
 Treating each disease is one of the best ways to control them.
 If you are suffering from uncontrolled periodontal disease you will likely benefit from scaling and root planing to bring it under control and maintain better oral health with frequent dental visits.
-It is also important to work with your physician to control your RA.
-If you suffer from RA and have a difficult time with you homecare due to stiff or painful joints, speak with your hygienist.
+It is also important to work with your physician to control your Rheumatoid Arthritis.
+If you suffer from RA and have a difficult time with your home care due to stiff or painful joints, speak with your hygienist.
 You may benefit from different dental tools, including an electric toothbrush or water flosser.

-At Soundview Dental Arts, we strive to work closely with our patients’ physicians to care for your entire health.
-If you have RA, it is imperative to maintain good homecare and frequent visits with your hygienist.
+At Soundview Dental Arts, we strive to work closely with our patient’s physicians to care for your entire health.
+If you have Rheumatoid Arthritis, it is imperative to maintain good home care and frequent visits with your hygienist.
 Look for our upcoming blogs highlighting other autoimmune diseases over the coming months.
-They are not spoken about often, taking a backseat to Smoking and Diabetes when it comes to periodontal disease.
-It is our hope that continued studies will be done to further understand the etiology of these elusive diseases.
+They are not spoken about often, taking a backseat to Smoke and Diabetes when it comes to periodontal disease.
+We hope that continued studies will be done to further understand the etiology of these elusive diseases.
 If you know someone with RA, please share this link with them!